-1. The development would be contrary to Policies 15 and Strategic Policy 2 of the adopted North Ayrshire Local Development Plan, as inappropriate development which would undermine the setting of Fairlie, with potential for visual and physical coalescence along the coast, set an undesirable precedent for other unjustified development, and have an unacceptable impact on the Special Landscape Area.
+1. The development is contrary to Policies 15 and Strategic Policy 2 of the LDP, in that it constitutes inappropriate development which would undermine the setting of Fairlie, with potential for visual and physical coalescence along the coast and would have an unacceptable impact on the Special Landscape Area.
+It would set an undesirable precedent for other unjustified development.